USD 700 per person

 Nepal Bird watching and bird photography tours on the Godawari forest and Phulchowki Hill Kathmandu is a more important spots for birders.
 Actually, Nepal has more than 887 species (nearly 10% of the world’s total number of birds).
 Birding in Kathmandu Valley is also a paradise for birders and Photographers.
 Rare species of Himalayan Cutia photography tour in Phulchowki Hill is a lovely place for a birder.
 Kathmandu Valley bird-watching tour presents the best realities of species for the birders.
 As a result, within the valley, 600 species were reported alone.
 Kathmandu Valley is surrounded by hills that give a different scheme for birding.

 Another beautiful sight is the Shivapuri Wildlife Reserve (11 km north of Kathmandu).
-Nagarjun Forest calls Jamacho or Rani Ban, it’s just (5 kilometres from Balaju’s access to Kakani).
+Nagarjun Forest calls Jamacho or Rani Ban, it’s just (5 kilometers from Balaju’s access to Kakani).
 Feature of this place for Red-billed blue magpie, Kalij pheasant, Bonelli’s Eagle, Great Barbet, Himalayan bulbul etc. Another glorious place is Gokarna Forest (7 km upper east of Kathmandu).
 In this place simply we can see Blue-whistling thrush, Orange-headed thrush, Brown wood owls, white-bellied yuhina, etc.

 The wetlands of the valley are the Manohara River and the Bagmati River.
 That River flows into the valley from Shivapuri Hill through the Chobhar Gorge.
 However, the wetlands and open fields are rich ecosystems in the valley that are ideal for many bird species.
 Taudaha Lake is the finest wetland bird-watching sight in the Kathmandu Valley.
 It’s on the line to Dakshinkali.
 It’s the transitory place where high-flying migratory birds break here.
 A group of water birds get here in winter.
 However, Mallard, Gadwall, Eurasian wigeon, common teal, Eurasian coot, and Northern shoveler are regular visitors here.

 Phulchoki Hill, located in Nepal, is a fantastic destination for bird-watching enthusiasts.
-Situated about 20 kilometres southeast of Kathmandu, it is the highest hill in the Kathmandu Valley and offers a diverse range of bird species due to its rich biodiversity and varying altitude.
+Situated about 20 kilometers southeast of Kathmandu, it is the highest hill in the Kathmandu Valley and offers a diverse range of bird species due to its rich biodiversity and varying altitude.

 Here are some key points to know about bird watching in Phulchoki Hill: